MatthewMcGonagle/data_projects/uber_data/README.md

 ![Final Model Counts](graphs/final_model_counts.svg?sanitize=true)

 The model was selected from several variations using cross-validation where the hold-out set is scored based on the mean log-likelihood of the model.
+The final model uses that the conditional distribution of `y = hourly pickup count` given `x = day of week (0 is Monday)` is a negative binomial distribtuion.

+The negative binomial distribution is a common model for `Poisson-like` data that has too large a variance, i.e. over-dispersion.
+The idea is that it is a poisson model with a latent (gamma) distribution for the mean.

 ## Hourly Pickup Exploration